 Languages.
 The journal accepts articles in Lithuanian, English and Polish.

 Charges.
 The journal does not charge article processing charges or submission charges.

 Publishers.
 Vilnius University (Lithuania) and the Jan Kochanowski University in Kielce (Poland).

-Arianta, BASE, Cabells, CEEOL, CNKI, CORE, Dimensions, DOAJ (Directory of Open Access Journals), DRJI (Directory of Research Journals Indexing), Duotrope, EBSCO (Humanities International Complete, Humanities International Index, Humanities Source, TOC Premier), EZB (Elektronische Zeitschriftenbibliothek), Google Scholar h5-index 3; h5-median 3, HEAL link (Hellenic Academic Libraries Link), Index Copernicus, JournalTOCs, Linguistic Bibliography Online (Brill Online Bibliographies), Lituanistika, MIAR: Information Matrix for the Analysis of Journals, Microsoft Academic, MLA Directory of Periodicals, MLA International Bibliography, PNB (Polska Bibliografia Naukowa), QOAM, ROAD, ScienceGate, ScienceOpen, Scilit (Scientific Literature Database), UlrichsWeb (Global Serials Directory / Ulrich’s Periodicals Directory), WordCat, Scopus
+Arianta, BASE, Cabells, CEEOL, CNKI, CORE, Dimensions, DOAJ, DRJI (Directory of Research Journals Indexing), Duotrope, EBSCO (Humanities International Complete, Humanities International Index, Humanities Source, TOC Premier), EZB (Elektronische Zeitschriftenbibliothek), Google Scholar h5-index 3; h5-median 3, HEAL link (Hellenic Academic Libraries Link), Index Copernicus, JournalTOCs, Linguistic Bibliography Online (Brill Online Bibliographies), Lituanistika, MIAR: Information Matrix for the Analysis of Journals, Microsoft Academic, MLA Directory of Periodicals, MLA International Bibliography, Norwegian Register for Scientific Journals, PNB (Polska Bibliografia Naukowa), QOAM, ROAD, ScienceGate, ScienceOpen, Scilit (Scientific Literature Database), UlrichsWeb (Global Serials Directory / Ulrich’s Periodicals Directory), WordCat, Scopus

 We are member of the Initiative for Open Citations (i4OC) which is a multi-stakeholder project to make scholarly citation data openly available to enable the creation of new and better metrics.